acquaint-softtech/geo-location/README.md

 php artisan vendor:publish --tag=geo-location-tracker-config
 ```

-After the configuration file is published, you need to link the Geo-Location fieldset in your form blueprint.

 ## How to Use

 To make use of the Geo-Location Tracker addon for Statamic forms, follow these steps:

-**Step 1**: Link Geo-Location Fieldset in Form Blueprint, Save the blueprint file. **Note: If you change anythings on fieldset it will be not working.**
+**Step 1**: Link Geo-Location Fieldset in Form Blueprint, Save the blueprint file.

+**Note: If you change anything on this field set then it will not work.**

 ![fieldsets](https://github.com/acquaint-softtech/geo-location/assets/6542302/049dd384-1d18-4fa1-a1e2-bdf999be19cf)